perltidy/perltidy/docs/ci_update.md

   'specific testing';
 ```

-The closing '} )' is not indented correctly.
-The new default formatting is
+The closing '} )' is missing some continuation indentation.
+The new default
+formatting is

 ```
 is_deeply $fixer->fix( {